pThienk/Slip_Simulation/README.md

 C++ source code for the remade "Slip Simulation" program, in service of the Dahmen Research Group's Avalanche Initiative.
 This code simulates our slip mean-field model exactly.

+## Partial Weakening

+This branch simulates the partial weakening model where only a fraction of the system size experiences the weakening effect.

 ## Improvements

 _Note: the weakening parameter argument is now -e for epsilon, to reflect the fact that eps < 0 is strengthening_